andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ### Esthar

-Moving platforms sounds:
+Lifter sounds:
-- `123 (loop) moving_platform_with_seats_A`: accelerate inside the higher tunnels, after the plaftorm entered it by raising up.
+- `123 (loop) lifter_A`: accelerate inside the higher tunnels, after the plaftorm entered it by raising up.
 It then changes to the normal sound (B).
-- `124 (loop) moving_platform_with_seats_B`: normal sound.
+- `124 (loop) lifter_B`: normal sound.
-- `2569 (loop) moving_platform_with_seats_move_up+move_down`: when the platform moves straight vertically, either to raise up to enter the higher tubes, or to land from tubes; a green light is surrounding the platform.
+- `2569 (loop) lifter_move_up+move_down`: when the lifter moves straight vertically, either to raise up to enter the higher tubes, or to land from tubes; a green light is surrounding the lifter.
-- `2587 moving_platform_with_seats_start+stop`: everytime the moving platform starts levitating and is ready to go, or when it stops levitating and it sits on the ground.
+- `2587 lifter_start+stop`: everytime the lifter starts levitating and is ready to go, or when it stops levitating and it sits on the ground.
-- `2663 residential_palace_moving_platform_with_seats_dome_on+off`: the pink dome that covers the moving platform of the Residential Palace only.
+- `2663 residential_palace_lifter's_dome_on+off`: the pink dome that covers the lifter of the Residential Palace only.

-Behavior of all plaforms and elevators:
+Behavior of all lifters and elevators:
 - Elevator to enter/exit the city: just the FMV.
   - Display to rent a car: `2227`, `2211`.
-- Presidential Palace, moving platform with seats:
+- Presidential Palace, lifter:
   - Enter the Palace: `2587`, `124`, `2663`, FMV, `2663`, `123`.
   - Leave the Palace: `2569`, `123`, `2663`, FMV, `2663`, `124`, `2587`.
+- Dr. Odine's Laboratory, Lobby:
+  - To the laboratory: `2587`, `2569`, `123`, `124`, `2587`, `2569`.
+  - Back: `2569`, `2587`, `124`, `2569`, `2587`.
-- All the other moving platforms with seats:
+- All the other lifters:
   - City Entrance to Inner Skyway (RightSide): `2587`, `124`, choose "Get off", `2569`, `2587`.
   - City Entrance to Shopping Mall: `2587`, `124`, choose "Get off", `2569`, `2587`.
   - City Entrance to Odine's Laboratory: `2587`, `124`, `2587`.